Applicant/Student Profile and Prerequisites

 Profiles of Applicants to OD Programs

-• There were 2,773 individuals who applied for admission to the schools and colleges of optometry in the United States with a total number of 11,834.
-The average number of applications per applicant was 4.27.
+- There were 2,897 individuals who applied for admission to the schools and colleges of optometry in the United States with a total number of 12,536 applications.
+The average number of applications per applicant was 4.33.

-• The median age of applicants was 22 years old, with 72% female and 28% male.
+- The median age of applicants was 22 years old, with 73% female and 26% male.
+Less than 1% declined to state gender.

-• The ethnicity breakdown for applicants was 43% White, 32% Asian, 13% Spanish/Hispanic/Latino/Latina, 5% Black/African-American, 4% Two or More Races, and less than 1% American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander.
-Three percent of applicants did not report a race.
+- The ethnicity breakdown for applicants was 42% White, 31% Asian, 13% Spanish/Hispanic/Latino/Latina, 5% Black/African-American, 4% two or more races, and less than 1% American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander.
+Four percent of applicants did not report a race.

-For a complete report of the 2022-2023 applicant pool, please review the OptomCAS Applicant Data Report – National Snapshot at optomcas.org.
+For reports of the applicant pool, please review the OptomCAS Applicant Data Report – National Snapshot at optomcas.org.
+The report for 2024-2025 application cycle will be available in January 2026.

 Prerequisites